olcf/olcf-user-docs/systems/summit_user_guide.rst

 Most Summit nodes contain 512 GB of DDR4 memory for use by the POWER9 processors, 96 GB of High Bandwidth Memory (HBM2) for use by the accelerators, and 1.6TB of non-volatile memory that can be used as a burst buffer.
-A small number (56) are configured as "high memory" nodes.
+A small number of nodes (54) are configured as "high memory" nodes.
 These nodes contain 2TB of DDR4 memory, 192GB of HBM2, and 6.4TB of non-volatile memory.

 The POWER9 processor is built around IBM’s SIMD